Schultec/Schultec/README.md

 ## things about books
 ### currently reading
 - career related: Soft Skills: The Software Developer's Life Manual by: John Sonmez
-- for enjoyment: Oathbringer by: Brandon Sanderson
+- for enjoyment: yumi and the nightmare painter by: Brandon Sanderson
 ### technical book recomendations
 - Code: The Hidden Language of Computer Hardware and Software by: Charles Petzold